BatGap Logo

 Rick: Is there any air there that you need to…

-And so, it was kind of like, for with Krishna, it was kind of like this, you know, “What is this?”
-But a short time of “Okay, what’s this?
+And so, with Krishna, it was kind of like this: “What is this?”
+But after a short time, it became, “Okay, what’s this?
 Find out what this is about.”
 And he kind of made these gestures.
-And then I noticed there was a feature in the sky, so to speak.
-Sky is kind of a funny word for it, but there was this feature I hadn’t noticed before.
-And when I put my attention on that, it kind of… the consciousness went through that, into this next level.
+Then I noticed there was a feature in the sky, so to speak.
+“Sky” is kind of a funny word for it, but there was this feature I hadn’t noticed before.
+When I put my attention on that, it kind of… the consciousness went through that, into this next level.

-And so I stepped out of the universe space into the larger creation space, which holds… there’s many universes.
-And by that I don’t mean parallel or, you know, other dimension universes.
+And so I stepped out of the universe space into the larger creation space, which holds many universes.
+And by that I don’t mean parallel or other-dimensional universes.
 They’re quite distinct universes.

 David: Well, dimension is the wrong word.
 Dimension is a direction in space.
-It’s not… people use that word really poorly a lot.
+It’s not… People use that word really poorly a lot.
 But yeah, in that, it’s more that space is nested.
-So there’s infinities within infinities, and you can kind of step back through them.
+So there are infinities within infinities, and you can kind of step back through them.

 David: No, it’s like each universe has its own space.
 But that space is within a still larger space.